Peter Luger Steakhouse | Hall of Fame Feasts

 Nestled near the water's edge of Williamsburg, the location still gives off an old world charm, even though the area around it has become quite modernized with yoga studios, boutiques and shared work spaces.

-When the last straggler in our group arrived, the host nodded over to us and brought us to our table, no other words spoken.
+When the last straggler in our group arrived, the host nodded over to us and brought us to our table.
+No other words were spoken.

 The dining room is quite open, which gave it an energetic air.
 Everyone's conversations blended into a single frenetic ambiance.
 Much less stuffy than I had pictured in my mind.

-We looked at the menu.
-A simple menu, but a good menu.
+We looked at the menu — a simple, but good menu.
 There were daily specials and some non-beef option such as the sole (which Wells put to task in his review).

 However, we were here to see the star, not the openers.
 We decided on the steak for 4.
 My wife asked that her and I share a single portion.
 Little did she know, I had no plans to share.
 I would subtly take my full portion, while siphoning pieces from one of the other friends (fools) to her plate.